Creating and Running a PHPixie Project on macOS with ServBay

 https://servbay-phpixie-test.local

-. - You should see a page titled "Welcome to PHPixie on ServBay" with several sample feature links.
+. - You should see the "Welcome to PHPixie on ServBay" page along with some sample feature links.

 - Is ServBay running?